UdK-VPT/SolarRooftop/README.md

 # SolarRooftop
-Repository for the interactive website of th Rooftop building
+Repository for the interactive website of the Rooftop building